India–Nepal border: Description

+The border starts in the west at the western tripoint with China.
+The de facto tripoint is near the Tinkar Pass in the Byans region, consistent with the 1961 China–Nepal Boundary Treaty.
+Nepal disputes this and claims the tripoint lies further north-west at Limpiyadhura, a position formalised in its 2020 political map.

-The border starts in the west at the western tripoint with China near the Limpuyadhura.
-It then proceeds to the south-west through the Himalayas, the Sivalik Hills and then the Gangetic plain, initially overland and then utilising the Mahakali River.
+The border then proceeds to the south-west through the Himalayas, the Sivalik Hills and then the Gangetic plain, initially overland and then utilising the Mahakali River.
 Just east of Majhola it turns to the south-east and proceeds in that direction overland, occasionally utilising various rivers and hill crests.
 North-west of Islampur the border turns to the north-east and proceeds overland to the eastern Chinese tripoint.